Jars44/wifi-portal/README.md

 ## Features

-- Sets up a WiFi Soft Access Point (SSID: "XI RPL 3") without a password by default.
+- Sets up a WiFi Soft Access Point (SSID: "UNKNOWN") without a password by default.
 - Runs a DNS server and asynchronous web server to serve the captive portal.
 - Provides a stylish login page with light/dark mode toggle.
 - Plays a sound upon successful login.